 Where can you find outside scholarships and grants?

-The majority of outside scholarships and grants, however, come from organizations in the student’s local community.
-You may find scholarships sponsored by your parish, high school, local businesses or local service organizations such as the Rotary Club, the American Legion. the Knights of Columbus, etc. Learn about the availability of such scholarships by contacting someone from the specific organization or by directly contacting its main headquarters.
-Another source may be your parents’ employer or your own employer if you are currently working.
+Second, students should look for scholarships offered by organizations in their local community.
+You may find scholarships sponsored by your parish, high school, local businesses, or local service organizations such as the Rotary Club, the American Legion, the Knights of Columbus, etc. Learn about the availability of such scholarships by contacting someone from the specific organization or by directly contacting its main headquarters.

 Tip: You may want to set up a separate e-mail address to receive information from these search services and scholarships so that your regular inbox is not filled with advertisements from sponsors.
-Learn more valuable tips (PDF).
+Here are other valuable tips (PDF).

 - College Board